ehancer06/DENCA/README.md

 (https://www.sciencedirect.com/science/article/pii/S095070512300758X)

-For running the multi-objective version, please see run_mode For runnig the single-objective version, please see psorun and derun
+For running the multi-objective version, please see run_mode

+For runnnig the single-objective version, please see psorun and derun